Zhenrrrrr/RS-LineNet/README.md

 # RS-LineNet
-# Here are the module codes and network structures proposed in the paper.
+# Here are stored the module codes proposed in the thesis, their network structures, and some datasets.